eserie/wax-ml/README.md

 standard python ecosystem and are related to time-series and more generally to streaming data.

-WAX-ML wants to make easy to work with algorithms from very various computational domains such as machine learning, online learning, reinforcement learning, optimal control, time-series analysis, optimization, statistical modeling.
+WAX-ML wants to make it easy to work with algorithms from very various computational domains such as machine learning, online learning, reinforcement learning, optimal control, time-series analysis, optimization, statistical modeling.